Your Tank Alarm Solution, Even Just Out of Ear Shot!

 Mon, January 29, 2018 - 10:59:00

-Do you have a fuel storage tank on site?
-If your answer is yes than you probably already know that it is best practice to have a tank level alarm fitted – in fact OFTEC regulations recommend that one should be installed as standard on all new tanks.
+Are you involved in fuel storage?
+Whether you are a supplier to the industry or store fuel on site yourself, if your answer is yes than you probably already know that it is best practice to have a tank level alarm fitted.
+In fact OFTEC regulations recommend that one should be installed as standard on all new tanks.

-If you haven’t already, you should be considering a fuel tank alarm firstly for your own convenience.
-When your tank gets close to empty, a low level alarm will sound, prompting you to contact your supplier and arrange a fuel delivery.
+If you haven’t already, you should be considering a fuel tank alarm firstly for your own conveience.
+When the tank gets close to empty, a low level alarm will sound, prompting you to contact your supplier and arrange a fuel delivery.
 This prevents any downtime caused if you ran out and couldn’t run your vehicles or machinery.

 Environmental clean-up costs are another big reason.
 If you don’t have an overfill alarm to alert you your tank’s getting full or a bund alarm to alert you to a potential leak in your inner tank then you may end with a big mess and clean-up bill!